 Never use chemicals or any other volatile liquid to start a fire.
 Do not burn garbage, or flammable fluids such as gasoline, naptha, or engine oil.
 We strongly recommend that smoke detectors be installed.

-Only use materials and components supplied or specified by manufacturer when doing maintenence or replacements.
+Only use materials supplied by manufacturer when doing maintenence or replacements.

-- do not overtighten, tighten screws very carefully
+- · do not overtighten, tighten screws very carefullv

-- do not clean glass when hot
+- · do not clean glass when hot

-- · do not use abrasive cleaners on glass
+- do not use abrasive cleaners on glass